 It happens to even the most well-prepared teams: sometimes at a tournament, using Takedown isn’t an option.
 Not enough iPads or iPads aren’t charged or iPads got run over by team bus or iPads gotten eaten by hungry wrestlers or nobody available who knows how to use an iPad.
 Blah, blah.
 It happens.
 What to do?

-Takedown users can always and easily score a dual meet.
-One wrestler at a time, bouts sequentially wrestled in a known order, rosters available in advance or, at least, at weigh in, all activity on a single mat, iPad fully charged lasts for entire event.
+Takedown users can easily score a dual meet, it’s a simple environment: one wrestler at a time, bouts sequentially wrestled in a known order, rosters available in advance or, at least, at weigh in, all activity on a single mat, iPad fully charged lasts for entire event.
 One iPad, one operator, 1-2 hours.
 Easy.

 You Might be OK